 There are no prominent Macanese chefs in Macau, which is part of the reason for this culinary “confusion” – as Bandeira puts it – but he also highlights the sometimes old-fashioned modes of preparation and ingredients and the non-commercial nature of some of the highly time-consuming recipes.

 For hotel consultant Luis Heredia, an industry veteran, the solution is quite simple: modernity.

 “We need chefs in Macao to say: What can we do with Macanese cuisine?
 And then run with it”.

-Glossary of Macanese dishes
+Types of Macanese dishes

 The Macanese egg tart is a well-known Macanese treat.
 While in Macao, head to Lord Stow’s Bakery for the original but you will find interpretations of the Macanese and Portuguese egg tart in many places in Macao.

 The ultimate dish within the Macanese community.
 Typically a combination of ground beef and pork, cooked with onions and garlic, seasoned with soy sauces and Worcestershire shire, and served with fried potato cubes, steamed rice, and a fried egg.